hermesribeiro/kubernetes-on-kvm/README.md

 # Kubernetes on kvm

-This repo showcases a kubernetes cluster I run on my homelab.
+This repo showcases the creation of an on-premisses kubernetes cluster that can run on regular PCs.
 It tries to use as much as much as possible cloud-native and linux native tools.
 The requirements were:

-* Use default kubernetes implementation
+* Use the default kubernetes implementation for learning purposes.
 * Nodes must run inside virtual machines for easy setup/teardown.
-* The VMs should not need any proprieary license.
+* The VMs should not need any proprieary license because FOSS>>all.
 * It should be possible to SSH into any node from any node and from any local machine.
-* Any machine can be turned off at any point and the cluster should still keep running.
+* High Availability so the user can mess up a node without destroiying the entire cluster.

 To achieve those goals, the technologies involved were:

-* kubeadm to install kubernetes components
+* kubeadm to install kubernetes components.
-* qemu/kvm to create the virtual machines
+* qemu/kvm to create the virtual machines.
-* Ubuntu 22.04 as the node image
+* Ubuntu 22.04 as the guest node image.
+* A bridge network
 * kube-vip to create a virtual IP load balancers
-* A bridge network
-* Weave-net for network policy
+* Weave-net for kubernetes network policy

 ## Prerequisites